 Alternatively, societal costs can the estimated by applying a leverage factor.
 Typically, the societal cost are 2-3 times as high as the cost to the obligated parties.
-A recent study of several EEOS in the US suggests that the societal costs are 241 % on average of the cost to the obligated parties e.g. a programme that costs suppliers 1 billion Euros/year has societal costs of 2.4 billion Euros/year (Molina 2014).
+A recent study of several EEOs in the US (Molina 2014) suggests that the societal costs are 241% on average of the cost to the obligated parties e.g. a programme that costs suppliers 1 billion Euros/ year levers 1.4 billion Euros/year from participants and has societal costs of 2.4 billion Euros/ year.

-An investigation into the British, French and Danish schemes into the leverage effect of EEOs (Rohde et al. 2014) can be used to estimate societal costs compared to the programme costs:
+Similar societal costs have been reported in the EU context.
+An investigation into the British, French and Danish schemes into the leverage effect of EEOs27 can be used to estimate societal costs compared to the programme costs:

-- UK: 187 % in 2002-2005 and 144 % in 2005-2008 (residential sector only) of programme costs. - France: 137 % of programme costs. - Denmark: 300 % (industry sector only) of programme costs.
+- UK: 187% in 2002-2005 and 144% in 2005-2008 (residential sector only) of programme costs - France: 137% of programme costs - Denmark: 300% (industry sector only) of programme costs

 Note that this data only relates to the direct cost (i.e. the financial contributions) and does not include hidden cost such as time and hassle.
-There are very few examples of hidden cost estimates including one from the UK where they have been estimated at about 2/3 of the programme costs (DECC 2012).
+There are very few examples of hidden cost estimates including one from the UK where they have been estimated at about 2/3 of the programme costs.28